jvierine/signal_processing_course/README.md

 ## To do
 - Add a new programming exercise on signals and systems
-- remove the code examples and git clone https://github.com/jvierine/signal_processing into the code directory.
-The code examples in the notes repo are no longer up to date.
-Some of the figures are also from there.
 - Fix the rectangular signal exercise
 - Read through Python code and comment it
 - Try to find a heat equation exercise